denisvasilik/wasm-fpga-control/README.md

-# wasm-fpga-control
+# WebAssembly FPGA Controller

-WebAssembly FPGA Controller
+This IP is used to handle loading, running and debugging WebAssembly modules.